-Having established a reputation for toughness, shrewdness, and wit as a legislative leader, Bob Dole became the Senate’s Republican majority leader in 1985.
-He continued to lead the party in the minority from 1987 to 1994, and once again as majority leader from 1995 until he retired from the Senate to accept the 1996 Republican presidential nomination.
+Having established a reputation for toughness, shrewdness, and wit as a legislative leader, Bob Dole became the Senate’s majority leader in 1985.
+He continued to lead the Republican party in the minority from 1987 to 1994, and once again as majority leader from 1995 until he retired from the Senate in 1996 to accept the Republican presidential nomination.
 He was awarded the Presidential Medal of Freedom in 1997 and served as national chairman of the World War II Memorial.
 In 2002, Bob Dole became a Senate spouse when his wife, Elizabeth Hanford Dole, was elected as a senator from North Carolina.

 Artist Everett Raymond Kinstler studied at the Arts Students League, where he later taught from 1969 to 1974.
-Throughout the decades, Kinstler became established as one of the nation’s foremost portrait painters.
+Long established as one of the nation’s foremost portrait painters, Kinstler executed more than 1,200 portraits during a career that spanned six decades.
+He painted five United States presidents and fifty cabinet officers, including Elizabeth Dole.
 The Smithsonian’s National Portrait Gallery owns 71 of his works and in 1999 awarded him the John Singleton Copley Medal, its highest honor.